 This is not new to us.
 Many of our stores are housed in buildings that already had a long life before COS.
 For example, if you visit us in Paris, you’ll find us nestled within the cosy courtyard of an ex-hammam bathhouse.
 Not only does this create a unique shopping experience for our customers, but it means we can reuse what’s already there, instead of using up resources to create new stores.
 We always do what we can to preserve what’s there in the present, so that we can give a future to the buildings of the past.

 It’s our ambition to become leaders in meaningful change and find better ways to build our stores, not just for ourselves, but for our whole industry too.
-That’s why we are currently using a series of roadmap goals together with the H&M Group to help us on our journey towards a fully circular built environment.
+That’s why we are currently working on 4 main areas of improvement to create a more circular and sustainable built environment, which are outlined below.

 01. RESOURCE REDUCTION & OPTIMISATION

-In addition to reducing and replacing materials that are heavy on the planet, we’re introducing new lighting that is lighter on the planet.
-Right now, we’re working towards fitting all our stores with LED lights by the end of 2024 – with a target to have 80% of our stores switched over by the end of 2022.
+We’re working towards fitting all our stores with LED lights by the end of 2024 – with a target to have 80% of our stores switched over by the end of 2023.
 Moving to more energy-efficient lighting will help us significantly reduce our CO2 emissions, and we are already starting to see a reduction in energy usage across our stores.

 02. CIRCULAR DESIGN